-There are 3 ways to freeze kale.
-And yes this could be used for spinach and other like greens too.
-Two of the options are super easy and the other one takes a little more effort.
+And yes, these methods could be used for spinach and other like greens too.
+Two of the options are super easy and the other one takes a bit more effort.

 You can also use it soups and other recipes straight from the freezer.
 The only recipe it would not work in is a kale salad or a recipe where you would need fresh kale.
 The texture of the kale changes once it is frozen and then thawed.
 Other than that it is good to go.

 Smoothie kits are a great way to make sure you have all the ingredients you need for your smoothies.
 You don’t have to worry about running out of any ingredient – including kale – because it is all part of the kit.
 Here’s a video I put together on creating smoothie kits.

-Option #3: Puree and freeze
+Option #3: Puree Before Freezing Kale

 This one takes more effort and I personally do not think it is necessary for a smoothie.
-However, if you want to make sure your kale is completely pureed in your smoothie then yes maybe this option would be good for you.
+However, if you want to make sure your kale is completely pureed in your smoothie then yes, maybe this option would be good for you.